Lac-Megantic jury to deliberate for fifth day on Monday

 The Canadian Press

-SHERBROOKE, Que. -- The jurors at the trial of three men charged with criminal negligence causing death in the Lac-Megantic railway disaster will deliberate for a fifth day Monday after failing to reach a verdict Sunday.
+SHERBROOKE, Que. - Jury deliberations at the trial of three men charged with criminal negligence causing death in the Lac-Megantic railway disaster will enter their fifth day today.

-Day 4 of deliberations passed without any questions or messages from the 12 jurors.
+The 12 jurors have not been heard from since they began deliberating Thursday morning.

 The three men pleaded not guilty.